mocks-server/website/docs/tutorials-dynamic.md

   getUser2,
   getUserReal
 };
 ```

-&gt; Fixtures "response" functions are called with express "request", "response" and "next" methods.
+> Fixtures "response" functions are called with express "request", "response" and "next" methods.
 Read the [express documentation][express-url] to learn more about `req`, `res`, `next`.

 ## Add a new behavior

 Add a new behavior extending the "standard" one, and adding the "getUserReal" fixture:

 ```javascript
 // /mocks/behaviors.js

 const { Behavior } = require("@mocks-server/main");